Apply Now arrow

 5. Convenience of Applying: Applying for RBF is also very convenient these days: business owners usually only need to complete a simple online application and provide 3-6 months of bank statements from their business bank account upfront in order to be qualified.
 There is usually no need for extensive documentation to prove personal assets or waiting on the IRS to issue a tax transcript.
 That’s because the financing is based on the company’s monthly revenue and its future receivables (the money that it is expected to make once it has received the financing).

-6. Easy Eligibility Criteria: Unlike the process with the financing products that are offered by traditional financial institutions, revenue-based financing or merchant cash advances typically have simpler eligibility requirements.
+6. Easy Eligibility Criteria: Unlike the process with the financing products that are offered by traditional financial institutions, revenue-based financing or merchant cash advance typically have simpler eligibility requirements.
 As long as the business can show that its annual revenue will meet or exceed the funder’s requirement, other factors in the financing decision like credit scores and personal assets, such as a home or a car, are less likely to get in the way.

 Does Revenue-Based Financing Work?